Vision → Law → Execution → Openness → Growth → Global Influence

 Six links.
 One chain.
 No shortcut between them.

 The book does not assert this formula — it builds it from official data, institutional record, and documented outcome.
 Each link below is a chapter of the argument.
+Remove any one link and the chain weakens.

 Vision